On the road in the southern Dahlener Heide

 Historical highlight – End of the Seven Years War

 At the beginning of 1763 the peace negotiations to end the Seven Years‘ War (1756- 1763) took place in the nearby castle Hubertusburg in Wermsdorf.
-The Prussian King Friedrich II (the „Old Fritz“) resided in Dahlen Castle during these days and signed the peace treaty there on February 21, 1763.
+The Prussian King Friedrich II (the „Old Fritz“) had the Hubertusburg plundered and resided therefore in these days in the Dahlen manor house and signed the peace treaty there on February 21, 1763.
 With this „Hubertusburg Peace“ the Seven Years War was ended.
 The „Old Fritz“ found the stay „really quite kapabel, almost exquisite“ and extended it until March 13th of that year.

 In 1851 the castle became the property of the Sahr von Sahrer family.
 They lived in Dahlen Castle until the expropriation by the land reform in 1945 and were able to escape arrest and deportation by last-minute warnings.
 All remaining works of art including a gallery of ancestors of the former owners were transferred from the castle to the Dresden collections.